 - Or simply do nothing, and continue to pay the ever increasing rates your electric utility chooses to charge.
 This option serves the electric utility and its investors really well.
 If this is your choice, be sure to factor in the utility’s future rate increases into the cost of not taking action today.

 Going solar by options 1 or 2 are obviously preferred over remaining subject to increasing electric utility rates, assuming your home is properly situated to take advantage of solar.
-Taking advantage of the ITC while it is available, before it disappears at the close of 2016, makes option 1 especially attractive.
+Taking advantage of the ITC while it is available, before it starts to reduce or disappear, makes option 1 especially attractive.
 Where the tax benefit may not be enticing, or if the purchase investment is not feasible, then option 2 may be best course of action.
 Either of these options are preferable and less costly than doing nothing.